TheosNotBigStuff/Cenora/README.md

 5. Thanks for reading and try Cenora!

-Cenora 25.07 (Originally 25.05 But changed due to delays) Is nearly done, expect a release in July 1st till 27th.
+Cenora 25.08 (Originally 25.05 But changed due to delays) Is nearly done, expect a release in August 1st till 11th.